 - Mutation of the steps, where some random semi-tones are randomly added to the recorded notes

-- 8 customisable pages, where you can assign MIDI CC, Program changes, volume knobs and faders on the 64 pads
+- 8 customizable pages, where you can assign MIDI CC, Program changes, volume knobs, and faders on the 64 pads

 - Allows playing on a 5th channel while the sequencer is running.
 Not possible with the SQ64: played notes are only output in record mode.